valllabh/ocsf-schema-golang/README.md

 # Go Implementation of Open Cybersecurity Schema Framework (OCSF)
 ## Overview

-This repository, `ocsf-schema-golang`, offers a Go implementation of the Open Cybersecurity Schema Framework (OCSF).
+This repository, `ocsf-schema-golang`, offers a Go implementation of the [Open Cybersecurity Schema Framework (OCSF)](https://schema.ocsf.io/).
 The OCSF is an initiative aimed at standardizing the schema for cybersecurity data.
 This implementation in Go is tailored for developers who need an effective way to handle OCSF-compliant data within their Go-based applications.

 ## Features
+- **OCSF Version** : OCSF V1.0.0
 - **Compliance with OCSF Schema** : Fully aligned with the OCSF standards.
 - **Performance-Optimized** : Engineered for high-speed and efficient processing of cybersecurity data.
 - **Seamless Integration** : Crafted for easy incorporation into Go applications.